Let’s talk about a day in the life of an unschooler. What does a typical day in the life an unschooler look like?

 My 15 year played Minecraft.
 He then worked on a Raspberry Pi project.
 He also did some Java coding and made drip coffee in his Starbucks drip filter pot.

 My 13 year also played Minecraft.
 She practiced her guitar.
 She’s currently working on an Alanis Morissette song.
 By the way, if you didn’t know, Alanis is a proponent of unschooling.
 She then worked on her Hindi language studies and made French toast for her brother.

 My 10 year watched YouTube videos.
+Science videos, of all things.
 He did a page in his geography workbook because he loves geography.
 He also wrote a poem in his journal.
 Nope, I didn’t ask him or tell him to do any of this.

 Sometime around 9am and before 4 pm

 My 17 year old.
 Worked on her blog.
 Wrote blog posts.
 Updated social media.
 Studied some French.
 She went out for coffee and wrote at a coffee shop.
 Later, she went grocery shopping with me.